lardbit/nefarious/README.md

 ### Configure Jackett

 Configure your local Jackett instance at [http://localhost:9117](http://localhost:9117).
 You'll need to add indexers and copy your api key to enter into nefarious.
+Some popular examples are *The Pirate Bay*, *1337x*, *RARBG*.

 ### Configure Transmission